 The north Oregon coast has only one agate beach, but it couldn’t be better located.
 Short Beach is found immediately south of Cape Meares National Wildlife Refuge, one of the best refuge sites on the Oregon Coast.
 Short Beach is also less than half an hour from Tillamook, the home of the Tillamook Creamery and the Tillamook Air Museum.

 Short Beach is easy to miss, even if your know where you’re going.
 There’s no parking lot, so you’ll need to park along the highway shoulder.
-When we visited this summer, the only restroom available was the portable toilet at the top of the trailhead.
+When we visited in summer 2023, the only restroom available was the portable toilet at the top of the trailhead.

 Also, note that Short Beach is not wheelchair accessible.
 The staircase and beach access trail is steep and in need of repair.
 It would be a difficult trail for anyone with limited mobility.